- Recycling & Waste Reduction

 Southwest Ohio Pollution Prevention Internship

 The Southwest Ohio Pollution Prevention (P2) Internship Program is a 12-week internship program occurring from late May to early August that pairs college students with companies seeking new and innovative approaches to pollution prevention and conservation.
-The program is sponsored by Hamilton County R3Source, the Butler County Recycling and Solid Waste District, the Montgomery County Solid Waste District, and the Ohio Environmental Protection Agency (EPA).
+The program is sponsored by Hamilton County R3Source, the Butler County Recycling and Solid Waste District, Adams-Clermont Solid Waste District, and the Ohio Environmental Protection Agency (EPA).

 Interns selected to participate in the Southwest Ohio Pollution Prevention Internship Program are given responsibilities that assist his/her learning and experience in implementing pollution prevention initiatives including: